pytroll/pyresample/docs/source/geo_def.rst

 The file **areas.yaml** must exist with the following content.
 Things to keep in mind:

 * Size can be a value corresponding directly to the variable, thus units may not be specified in this case.
 * Only size, lower_left_xy, and upper_right_xy can be expressed as a list.
-* If each element of a two element list is the same, you may list the element by itself.
+* If each element of shape, pixel_size, or radius is the same, you may list the element by itself.
 Ex: [0, 0] == 0.
 * Units accept anything with 'm', 'deg', '°', or 'rad'.
 Units are optional: They may be left off.
 The order of default is: units expressed with each variable, units declared for the entire area definition, units used in projection data, then meters.
 Shape is not affected by units.
-* You can only use size XOR x/y (x/y := lower_left_xy/upper_right_xy for area_extent := height/width for shape).
+* You can only use size or x/y (x/y := lower_left_xy/upper_right_xy for area_extent := height/width for shape).
+If both
+  are provided, size will override x/y.
 * area_id defaults to the area definition name.

 .. code-block:: yaml